ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/rmh_ZLsqIiI" frameborder="0" allowfullscreen></iframe>
 </div>

-One of our most seasoned featured artists in the osu! original space, [seatrus](https://osu.ppy.sh/beatmaps/artists/185) creates their 5th track for osu!, [Tabula Rasa](https://osu.ppy.sh/beatmapsets/2569980#fruits/5719035).
-Traveling to a desert and bringing the heat with another classic hardcore track to add to the listings.
+One of our most seasoned featured artists in the osu! original space, [seatrus](https://osu.ppy.sh/beatmaps/artists/185) creates their 5th track for osu!, [Tabula Rasa](https://osu.ppy.sh/beatmapsets/2569980#fruits/5719035), traveling to a desert and bringing the heat with another classic hardcore track to add to the listings.
 [Zileni](https://osu.ppy.sh/users/23525574) evolving from their previous technical map of [Deglaciation](https://osu.ppy.sh/beatmapsets/2395287#fruits/5188086) from last year, we can see even better technical elements come from them in this amazing map.

 ---